Centari2013/centari2013.github.io/shell_src_for_emcc/filesystem/files/about_me.md

 - Interactive and responsive design with cyberpunk-inspired visuals.
 - A demonstration of technical expertise and attention to user experience.

 This project reflects my dedication to creating engaging, innovative systems that are as enjoyable to use as they are technically sound.
+This is all built in Vue.js, Tailwind 3, and C++!

 ---